karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

     or
     $ git commit -a

+And verify that git has picked up all your changes.

+    $ git status

 ### Push your branch to the remote repository as a non-master branch

     $ git push origin <my-awesome-feature>